Korean Grammar Point

 Sentence Examples

-• Translation: I am also learning Korean.
+• Translation: I also like Korean food.

-• Translation: I want to go too.
+• Translation: I watched that movie too.

 5. Cultural Notes